ovrclk/akashjs-doc/curl/README.md

 }
 ```

+The `mode` of the message will determine how/what the request returns.
+The possible values are `block`, `sync` or `async`.

+- `block`: Will return once the message is added to a block, but before the block is verified.
+- `sync`: Will return only once the block has been validated.
+- `aysnc`: Will return immediately.

 The message and signature must be generated via an offline signer using the appropriate wallet/keys.
 See [this document](https://github.com/ovrclk/akashjs-doc/blob/main/README.md) for using an example of using akashjs to generate this.

 This message can be placed into a file, and passed into curl to broadcast it to Akash.